Unlock the full potential of the ROKU

 Roku private channels look and feel similar to channels found in the Channel Store, they are in fact, very different.
 Roku does not review or approve private channels.
 Private channels are distributed independently by the developer.

-Why would a developer choose to release a channel as a private channel instead of submitting it to the Roku Channel Store?
+So why would a developer choose to release a channel as a private channel instead of submitting it to the Roku Channel Store?

 A few reasons: